 It also refers to bankers who want to use the system of distributed registries for their own purposes, and the wealthy pioneers of the cryptocurrency world who resist financial tycoons.
 The book How Money Got Free is a must-read for those who want to become a member of the blockchain community.

 #5.
 Cryptoassets: The Innovative Investor’s Guide to Bitcoin and Beyond by Chris Burniske and Jack Tatar

 What does it mean to be an innovative investor?
-This means betting on completely new and as of yet not well-studied assets, like cryptocurrency.
+This means betting on completely new and yet not well-studied assets, like cryptocurrency.
 How to evaluate the asset?
 How to make money on it?
 The authors of Cryptoassets: The Innovative Investor’s Guide to Bitcoin and Beyond, Chris Berniske and Jack Tatar, raise these questions and provide brilliant recommendations, backed up by graphs and links.